Mrez95/ConShield/README.md

 Usage
 ------------

-To preview simply download the ZIP through git and import the project to your favourite Android IDE.
-Rememeber to include all the
+To preview simply download the ZIP through git and import the project file directly to your favourite Android IDE.
+Rememeber to include all of the Google Maps dependencies.
-Google Maps dependencies

 License
 -------------